Unincorporated association trust exemption (s. 120) toolkit

 - does not provide financial gain for its members

 - does not, as its main purpose, hold any property in which the members have any right or disposable interest, including any right to income from use of the property

 - does not raise funds from subscriptions, to loan to its members.

-As a registered self assessor, if you determine that this exemption will apply to a transaction, you must self assess it in OSR Online.
+As a registered self assessor, if you determine that this exemption will apply to a transaction, you must self assess it in QRO Online.

 Assessing an unincorporated association trust acquisition or surrender exemption